shamikh-mill/blog/_posts/2017-07-24-argparser-python.md

 - "-n" and "--name" serve the same function, that is, they will indicate the parameter the user is entering, which becomes important if we have multiple parameters. "-j" is simply the shorthand abbreviation that can also be used to indicate that the next value entered is the argument desired.
 - type: indicates the data type desired, will usually be string (str), float, integer (int) as needed
+- default: the default value of the input that is assumed if nothing is input by the user.
+So, if the user simply enters 'python script.py' in the command line, then the default values will be used to run the program.
 - help: the user can simply enter '--help' to see this helper string, along with the helper strings of all your inputs.
 Useful to explain requirements of the sought input here, and an example.

 If the user types